 Beliefs about people and nursing underlie the NCLEX-RN Test Plan.
 People are finite beings with varying capacities to function in society.
 They are unique individuals who have defined systems of daily living reflecting their values, motives and lifestyles.
 People have the right to make decisions regarding their health care needs and to participate in meeting those needs.
-The profession of nursing makes a unique contribution in helping clients (individual, family, or group) achieve an optimal level of health in a variety of settings.
+The profession of nursing makes a unique contribution in helping clients (individual, family or group, including significant others and population) achieve an optimal level of health in a variety of settings.
 For the purposes of the NCLEX Examination, a client is defined as the individual, family, or group which includes significant others and population.